FatimaAlShraa/Readme.md/read06.md

 The color property allows you to specify the color of text inside an element in 3 way:

-+rgb values ( red, green and blue)
++ rgb values ( red, green and blue)

-+hex codes (six-digit codes that represent the amount of red, green and blue)
++ hex codes (six-digit codes that represent the amount of red, green and blue)

 + color names